MkUnion and state machines in Go

 to generateDependencyMock

-I know it's subjective, but I find it very readable, and easy to understand, even for non-programmers.
+I know it's subjective, but I find it very readable and easy to understand, even for non-programmers.

 Generating state diagram from tests

-Last bit is this line at the bottom of the test file:
+The last bit is this line at the bottom of the test file:

 if suite.AssertSelfDocumentStateDiagram(t, "machine_test.go") {